arielelkin/site_source/index.markdown

 I'm an iOS developer, this is my website.

-I work for [Project A Ventures](https://www.project-a.com/) in Berlin.

 Here's the [list of apps I worked on](/apps).
 I love making all kinds of apps and have worked on over ten apps in four different App Store categories.

 This website also hosts the [articles](/articles) I write about iOS Development (and, recently, Docker), as well as details of [open-source libraries I work on](/libraries) and [talks](/talks) I give.